 Not to be out-done by Oliver’s bassoon exploits, Martin has taken up playing the organ in the last two years, having lessons at St Woolos cathedral in Newport.
 He can empathise (or perhaps sympathise?) with all the bassoon enthusiasts we meet who take up the bassoon later in life.

-Polly will also be a great asset to the business in other respects.
 She has an undergraduate degree in music (performance) from Leeds University and a master’s degree in orchestral performance from the Royal Welsh College of Music and Drama, both specialising in bassoon, and therefore will be able to assist Oliver in testing, assessing and demonstrating bassoons and ensuring that each bassoon offered for sale meets the precise needs of our exacting customers.

 In her spare time Polly enjoys playing squash and golf, spending time with family, as well as continuing her freelance bassoon playing around the country.